Edward205/Edward205/README.md

 dont use electron, use flutter please thanks

-i use arch linux btw
+i use windows 10 ltsc btw

 codestatz: